-Journal of Planning Literature publishes review articles and abstracts of recent literature in city and regional planning and design.
-A typical issue contains one to three refereed literature reviews; a Council of Planning Librarians (CPL) Bibliography; several hundred abstracts of recent journal articles and dissertations; and several hundred bibliographic listings.
+Journal of Planning Literature publishes review articles, perspective pieces on emerging planning topics, and abstracts of recent literature in city and regional planning and design.
+A typical issue contains four to six refereed articles (literature reviews and perspective pieces); a Council of Planning Librarians (CPL) Bibliography; several hundred abstracts of recent journal articles and dissertations; and several hundred bibliographic listings.
 JPL aims to give the reader an understanding of the state of knowledge of the field for use in research or professional practice.

 |Rachel Kleit||The Ohio State University, USA|

 |Rashad Alirhayim||The Ohio State University, USA|